What is Personal Information?

 Your personal information may be shared with our employees, contractors, consultants, affiliates, ministry partners and other parties who require such information to assist us with: (i) establishing, maintaining and managing our relationship with you; and (ii) providing the products and services you request.

 Moreover, your personal information may be disclosed to third parties outside of Canada.
 For example, Samaritan’s Purse, a non-profit corporation based in the United States, may provide certain information technology, data processing services, and consulting services to us from time to time.
-As a result, your personal information may be collected, used, processed, stored or disclosed in the United States, as well as France, and the Netherlands.
+As a result, your personal information may be collected, used, processed, stored or disclosed in the United States.

 Please note that we may collect, use or disclose your personal information without your knowledge or consent where we are permitted or required by applicable law or regulatory requirements to do so.